Address: 2208 W Burbank Blvd, Burbank, CA 91506

 Pay attention to any changes in engine performance, such as ticking noises, misfires, or difficulty starting.
 These could be signs of a worn timing belt and should be checked by a mechanic as soon as possible.

 The timing belt plays an essential role in the function of your car’s engine.
 Without it, the engine’s components wouldn’t be able to work together, and the engine would quickly fail.
-By understanding how the timing belt works, recognizing the signs of wear, and following a regular maintenance schedule, you can keep your car running smoothly and avoid costly repairs.
+By understanding how the timing belt works, recognizing the signs of wear, and following a regular maintenance and replacement schedule, you can keep your car running smoothly and avoid costly repairs.
 Taking care of your timing belt ensures that your engine remains reliable and safe for years to come.

 Timing belts typically need to be replaced every 60,000 to 100,000 miles, depending on the vehicle and manufacturer’s recommendations.
 Always follow the manufacturer’s guidelines for the best results.